 Despite the many likes, comments, shares, and general adoration received by people online, many of the videos have been chastised as a cheap way to get attention.
 “New best genre of YouTube video is vertical videos of guys ranting then burning their NFL gear to own the Libs,” Patrick Monaghan wrote on Twitter.

 “I never understood participating in jersey burning.
 Seems a bit theatrical, why not just toss it in the trash?
 Sell it for cash/donate it?”
 Twitter user Hunter C. Burress added.

-Expect more jerseys to burn as the NFL season continues.
+Should we expect more jerseys to burn as the NFL season continues this year?

 This article was originally published on September 26, 2017.